Gazini Ganados: Miss Universe 2019

-As Miss Universe Philippines 2019, Ganados represented the Philippines at the Miss Universe 2019 pageant on December 8, 2019, at the Tyler Perry Studios in Atlanta, Georgia, United States.
+As Miss Universe Philippines 2019, Ganados represented the Philippines at the Miss Universe 2019 pageant.

-At the national costume competition, Ganados wore a Philippine eagle-inspired ensemble with two life-sized birds on each shoulder.
+During the national costume competition, Ganados wore a Philippine eagle-inspired ensemble with two life-sized birds on each shoulder.
 The creation was hand-stitched with laser-cut patterns.

-At the preliminary competition, Ganados introduced herself and her country wearing a lavender halter-neck gown designed by Sherri Hill.
 She debuted her 'phoenix' walk wearing a black tropical-print bikini with a bright yellow cape at the preliminary swimsuit competition.
-She wore a golden gilded gown designed by the Cebu-based couturier, Cary Santiago at the preliminary evening gown competition.
-It was a reminiscent of the pink gown she wore when she won the Miss Universe Philippines 2019 title at the Binibining Pilipinas 2019 pageant.
+She wore a golden gilded gown designed by Cebu-based couturier, Cary Santiago at the preliminary evening gown competition which was patterned after the gown she competed with at her national competition.